rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 A SPDM claim instance is expected to be present for each SPDM compatible device to be attested.
 Each instance consists of measurements and a certificates section.
+Optionally, the VCA (version, capabilities and algorithms) bytes can be included to present the full negotiated state between the SPDM requester and responder.

 ~~~ cddl
 {::include-fold cddl/spdm-claims.cddl}